Rediscovering Deep Neural Networks Through Finite-State Distributions: Proposed Framework

-Note that the function $\textrm{LNorm}(.)$ is a multivariate operation.
-The behavior of $\textrm{LNorm}$ in one dimension of the output and input is similar to that of \textbf{ReLU}.
-Furthermore, $\alpha$ in (\ref{eq:linfuncdef}) demonstrates the certainty in the choice of the model.
-For example, when $\alpha=0$, equal probability is assigned to all input distributions, whereas when $\alpha$ is large, a slight deviation of the input from the distributions results in a significant decrease in the membership probability.
+$\textrm{ENorm}$ behaves similar to \textbf{Sigmoid} function.
+Note that $\textrm{Divg}^s$ is not linear with respect to $x$ because of the entropy term.
+Furthermore, $\alpha$ in (\ref{eq:linfuncdef}) controls the uncertainty of the output of normalization layers.
+For example, when $\alpha=0$, equal likelihood probability is assigned to all possible input distributions, whereas when $\alpha$ is large, a slight deviation of the input from the parameter vector results in a significant decrease in the likelihood probability.
 We refer to $\alpha$ as the concentration parameter, however in all the models presented we fix $\alpha=1$.